rafet2005/test-repo2/chipseq_test.md

 1. Reference genome and a sequence read (chr 1 only) for Rainbow trout will be used for practicing read quality control (QC), checkup using fastqc, and sequence alignment using bowtie.
 The small sizes raw sequence read file make the computation fast (index file is provided to expedite the process).
 2. ChIP-seq data for histone D8\_K4 and D8\_K27, and control for D8 cell line.
 The files were processed to keep only reads aligned to chromosome 1(NC\_035077.1)
-3. If you could not finish a step, you can use the processed data in the tar file to continue to the next step.
+3. If you cannot finish a step, you can use the processed data in the tar file to continue to the next step.

 All data can be downloaded from xxx as a zip file.